So you finally got comfortable with your friends chugging down protein shakes before and after their workout, and now their new thing is meal shakes?!

 Is it okay to have a meal (replacement) shake as a snack?

-It is acceptable to have a meal replacement shake as a snack if you haven't consumed enough calories in your day.
+It is acceptable to have a meal replacement shake as a snack if you haven't consumed enough calories in your day or if your goal is to increase your caloric intake.
 A shake as a snack may also help if you’re using a meal replacement shake to gain weight.

 However, it is also essential to alter or combine meal replacement shakes with other foods as a snack to increase the nutritional diversity of your diet.